 command:

-this command is `globus transfer <endpoint1>:<file_path>
+this command is globus transfer <endpoint1>:<file_path>

-<endpoint2>:<file_path>`.
+.
 For example, here we are

-transferring the file `testfile.txt` from the home directory on Crane
+from the home directory on Swan

-to the home directory on Crane:
+to the home directory on Swan:

-You can then check the status of a transfer, or delete it all together,
+You can then check the status of a transfer, or delete it all together, using the given Task ID:

 To transfer entire directories, simply specify a directory in the file